Working in Hong Kong

 These combine to make White & Case a truly distinctive firm in the global market.
 But what do they mean for you as a trainee in Hong Kong?

 Working in the Hong Kong office, you will be at the heart of the growth of Asia and China.
 From the moment you join, you’ll be working on multijurisdictional deals with colleagues from offices across the region and around the world.
-You will also have a guaranteed overseas seat in London, and nothing beats the experience of having worked abroad.
+You will also have a guaranteed overseas seat, and nothing beats the experience of having worked abroad.